cockroachdb/docs/v21.1/backup.md

 {{site.data.alerts.end}}

 {{site.data.alerts.callout_info}}
 Core users can only take [full backups](take-full-and-incremental-backups.html#full-backups).
 To use the other backup features, you need an [enterprise license](enterprise-licensing.html).
-You can also use [CockroachCloud](https://cockroachlabs.cloud/signup?referralId=docs-crdb-backup), which runs [full backups daily and incremental backups hourly](../cockroachcloud/backups-page.html).
+You can also use [{{ site.data.products.db }}](https://cockroachlabs.cloud/signup?referralId=docs-crdb-backup), which runs [full backups daily and incremental backups hourly](../cockroachcloud/backups-page.html).
 {{site.data.alerts.end}}

 You can [backup a full cluster](#backup-a-cluster), which includes: